 After the workshop, shepherds will be assigned to each working draft in order to moderate online discussions that will take place in an open forum (to be determined).
 The shepherds will attempt to reach consensus by the community on different topics and will publish a “Last Call” and due date for final comments and suggestions.
 Once these final changes have been made, the shepherds will review the final drafts and submit them to the SC for approval as a Community Standard.

 Proposals on any topic related to zero zero-knowledge proofs are welcome, including:

-- The first thing to be standardized should be terminology, language and definitions.
+- Motivation: the first thing to be standardized should be terminology, language and definitions.
 The field of zero knowledge is packed with terms and concepts that require careful definitions, which vary across the literature (see Security and Implementation tracks).

-- Provide a unified glossary encompassing all (implicit and explicit) terminology in the proceeding documents.
+- Proposal example: provide a unified glossary encompassing all (implicit and explicit) terminology in the proceeding documents.

-- There are many constructions out there, yet some are seeing a lot of adoption and we want to make sure that people are using them correctly, from the scheme description and security, to the instantiation of the underlying primitives.
+- Motivation: there are many constructions out there, yet some are seeing a lot of adoption and we want to encourage proper usage make sure that people are using them correctly.
+Having a standardized specification and test vectors will be beneficial to the industry.

 - Domain specific languages

-- One of the biggest bottlenecks for using zero knowledge systems is the difficulty in writing secure and robust constraint systems, for which a DSL would allow more adoption and usability.
+- Motivation: one of the biggest bottlenecks for using zero knowledge systems is the difficulty in writing secure and robust constraint systems, for which a DSL would allow more adoption and usability.

 - Protocols and Applications

-- Ensuring that a zkp based system uses a secure protocol can be tricky, especially since each one can have different privacy requirements or caveats that are not easy to detect.
+- Motivation: ensuring that a zkp based system uses a secure protocol can be tricky, especially since each one can have different privacy requirements or caveats that are not easy to detect.